meagerfindings/Student-Scheduler/java/com/meagerfindings/matgreten/c196_student_scheduler_mat_greten/readme.md

 # MOBILE APPLICATIONS DEVELOPMENT

 ## TODO LIST
+- assessment alerts hitting immediately, not being scheduled
+- course alerts hitting immediately, not being scheduled
-- make long press disable click through to term
+- ~~make long press disable click through to term~~
 - ~~properly close db connections~~
-- assessment alerts hitting immediately, not being scheduled
 - ~~courses off by one in courses activity when clicking through~~
 - ~~deleted photos appearing in app still?~~
     - ~~only for assessments~~